-Teresa Harte has this guide to the Vercors in the Drome department of the Rhône-Alpes.
+Teresa Harte has this guide to cycling in the Vercors in the Drome department of the Rhône-Alpes.

 The Vercors is one of France's hidden gems, with the Parc Naturel Regional du Vercors (in French) making it a paradise for cyclists.
 This range of mountains stretches from Valence in the east, Grenoble in the north and Die in the south, and spreads across two departments, the Drome and the Isere.